Your options when you cannot afford high property factoring fees in Scotland

 It’s worth knowing that if your property factor isn’t registered, they may be guilty of a criminal offence and face a fine of up to £5,000.

 High factoring fees, or unexpected bills for servicing and repair of communal areas, can lead to serious financial issues for property owners.
 If you’re experiencing problems with increasing debt, or need professional advice on how to deal with your current factoring company, our experts at Scotland Debt Solutions can help.

 We’ll identify the factor’s obligations to you as a homeowner, establish the best course of action in dealing with unreasonably high fees, and help you avert a financial crisis.
-Call one of the team to arrange a free same-day meeting in complete confidence – we operate from four offices around Scotland.
+Call one of the team to arrange a free same-day meeting in complete confidence – we operate from five offices around Scotland.